maerteijn/maerteijn.nl/public/content/en/blog/beautiful-asserts-with-your-django-test-client.md

 - Show error messages in case of an error
 - Redirect to an overview page when all is fine

 let's first start to check if the form is rendered correctly.
-The test is exagerated a bit here for demonstration purposes:
+The test is exaggerated a bit here for demonstration purposes:
 ```python
 @pytest.mark.django_db
 def test_article_create__get__assertContains(client):